prantadeyofficial/Cell_Phone_Usage_Detection/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.
 See the LICENSE file for more information.